JohnFunkCode/ProgrammingChurch/README.md

 import platform
 print(platform.uname()system)
 ```
-On Windows this returns 'Windows'
+- On Windows this returns *'Windows'*
-On the RaspberyPi it returns 'Linux'
+- On the RaspberyPi it returns *'Linux'*

-Also there is a great example showing what the various platform modules return at https://github.com/easybuilders/easybuild/wiki/OS_flavor_name_version
+There is a great example showing what the various platform modules return at https://github.com/easybuilders/easybuild/wiki/OS_flavor_name_version